You may have heard of Blockchain for cryptocurrency, but did you know this technology also…

 The most successful software projects are those that combine innovation with a clear need in the marketplace.
 Think of all the businesses or individuals that could benefit from your new product … how many lives could you change?

 Before you begin to program the technology, you must first understand the bigger picture.
 Ever notice how hard it is to assemble a puzzle without the picture on the box?
 Software product development requires that same big-picture view.

 This old adage, “anything worth doing is worth doing well,” fits perfectly with software development.
 There are multiple ways to tackle the project, but typically only one right way.

 - Beginning the process can be as easy as drawing out your product using paper or a design tool.

 - Start small and set yourself up for success.
-It is far better to have a simple product or app with an exceptional user experience (UX) that works well, than a complex one that frustrates the user or doesn’t work at all.
+It is far better to have a simple product or app with an exceptional user interface and experience (UI/UX) that works well, than a complex one that frustrates the user or doesn’t work at all.

 - Set a realistic timeline with realistic milestones.
 Don’t rush things and make sure you allow time for the creative process to take place.